Wojciech Onsorge: Coaching and scouting career

-Illness
+Illness and death

 In June 2021, Onsorge fell gravely ill and underwent a head MRI scan; he was subsequently diagnosed with an inoperable brain tumour, specifically in the parietal lobe.
 In order to help fight the life-threatening situation, a fundraiser for his medical costs was started, promoted by both Poznań clubs and the people associated with them.
 In late 2022, he announced that his recovery was going well.